 This is a big reason why the Halloween Party is so popular with locals in Los Angeles and Orange County who are not Annual Passholders–it’s a less expensive way to see the Halloween offerings with lower crowds and at a cheaper price.
 Even though it’s not the whole day, it’s a good value if you’re a local who is not an Annual Passholder.

-The downside to this all for 2019 is that the event is in DCA instead of Disneyland, and early entry is only in DCA.
+The downside to this all is that the event is in DCA instead of Disneyland, and early entry is only in DCA.
 This means you cannot experience Star Wars: Galaxy’s Edge with just an Oogie Boogie Bash Halloween Party ticket, or any of the other Disneyland classics, including Haunted Mansion Holiday or Space Mountain Ghost Galaxy.

 This is a big loss, and one we think will cause a lot of locals to balk at party tickets this year.
 But we’re getting ahead of ourselves–more on this in the “Is Oogie Boogie Bash Worth It?” section below…